dask/distributed/docs/source/worker.rst

 Every time the worker finishes a task it estimates the size in bytes that the result costs to keep in memory using the ``sizeof`` function.
-This function defaults to ``sys.getsizeof`` for arbitrary objects which uses the standard Python `__sizeof__ protocol
+This function defaults to ``sys.getsizeof`` for arbitrary objects, which uses the standard Python `__sizeof__ protocol
 <https://docs.python.org/3/library/sys.html#sys.getsizeof>`_, but also has
 special-cased implementations for common data types like NumPy arrays and Pandas dataframes.

-When the sum of the number of bytes of the data in memory exceeds 60% of the available threshold the worker will begin to dump the least recently used data to disk.
+When the sum of the number of bytes of the data in memory exceeds 60% of the memory limit, the worker will begin to dump the least recently used data to disk.
 You can control this location with the ``--local-directory`` keyword.::